 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Pre-COVID, the UK ranked third in overall number of people arriving to the United States (behind Canada and Mexico, respectively), and thus the UK was the number one overseas market for travel to the United States, with four to five million UK travelers visiting the United States each year and contributing over $12 billion to the American economy annually.
-However, 2020 and 2021 saw a dramatic decline in tourism and business travel to the United States due to COVID-related travel restrictions, since restrictions were lifted in June 2022, travel in both directions has rebounded.
+Before the COVID-19 pandemic, the UK ranked third in the overall number of travelers arriving to the United States (behind Canada and Mexico, respectively), making the UK the number one overseas market for travel to the United States, with four to five million UK travelers visiting the United States each year and contributing over $12 billion to the American economy annually.
+Although 2020 and 2021 saw a dramatic decline in tourism to the United States due to COVID-related travel restrictions, since restrictions were lifted in June 2022, travel in both directions has rebounded.

-More than 7,500 U.S. firms have a presence in the United Kingdom, which is also the top location in Europe for U.S. regional headquarters covering Europe, the Middle East, and Africa.
+More than 7,500 U.S. firms have a presence in the United Kingdom, the top location in Europe for U.S. regional headquarters covering Europe, the Middle East, and Africa.
 According to one recent survey, however, U.S. investment confidence in the UK has declined slightly, in large part to lingering uncertainty and challenges to the UK-EU trade relationship in addition to policy uncertainty, high inflation, and labor shortages.